HPV is a viral infection that commonly causes skin or mucous membrane growth (warts).

 Don’t Have Sex Too Young.
 The younger you are when you start having sex, the greater your risk for HPV transmission.
 That’s because you’re more likely to come in contact with a partner who has HPV.

 These include two types that cause about 70% of cervical cancer and two types that cause about 90% of genital warts.
-HPV vaccine can prevent most genital warts and most cases of cervical cancer.
+The HPV vaccine can prevent most genital warts and most cases of cervical cancer.

-Protection from HPV vaccine is expected to be long-lasting.
+Protection from the HPV vaccine is expected to be long-lasting.
 But vaccinated women still need cervical cancer screening because the vaccine does not protect against all HPV types that cause cervical cancer.

-Who should get HPV vaccine and when?
+Who should get the HPV vaccine and when?

-However, if a girl or woman is already infected with a type of HPV, the vaccine will not prevent disease from that type.
+However, if a girl or woman is already infected with a type of HPV, the vaccine will not prevent the disease from that type.

 The vaccine is also recommended for girls and women 13 through 26 years of age who did not receive it when they were younger.

-HPV vaccine is given as a 3-dose series:
+The HPV vaccine is given in a 3-dose series:

 1st Dose: Now